abernst4/DataStoreSummer/README.md

 # DataStore Project

-## The Goal of Phase One
+## Consumers

+## Developers
-The goal of the Phase One is to convert Java objects into database tables.
+The goal of the program is to convert Java objects into database tables.
 * An instance of a Java class is analogous to an item in a databsase table.
 * A field of a Java class is an abtribute of an item.